ImkeF/M-Guide/README.md

 This repository holds descriptions of native M-functions who sometimes don't deliver the expected results (see section "Caveats" in the respective documents above).
 Workarounds or alternatives are included as well.

-Please contribute further know issues or alternative solutions.
+Please contribute further known issues or alternative solutions.

 Thanks a lot,